Charles Patrick Davis, MD, PhD

 How is hemoglobin measured?

-Hemoglobin is usually measured as a part of the complete blood count (CBC) from a blood sample.
+Hemoglobin is usually measured as a part of the complete blood count (CBC) test from a blood sample.

-Several methods exist for measuring hemoglobin, most of which are done currently by automated machines designed to perform several different tests on blood.
+Several methods exist for measuring hemoglobin, most of which are done currently by automated machines designed to perform different tests on blood.
 Within the machine, the red blood cells are broken down to get the hemoglobin into a solution.
 The free hemoglobin is exposed to a chemical containing cyanide which binds tightly with the hemoglobin molecule to form cyanomethemoglobin.
 By shining a light through the solution and measuring how much light is absorbed (specifically at a wavelength of 540 nanometers), the amount of hemoglobin can be determined.